 Birmingham Careers Service is a free and friendly support service providing careers information, advice and guidance to young people aged 16 to 19 who are not in education, employment or training (NEET).

 How to find volunteering opportunities in your local area

 Measuring the impact of our careers programme

-Provision will be monitored through regular feedback from pupils, parents, carers, staff, governors and our partners.
-This feedback will be collected through questionnaires and focus groups following key careers activities throughout the academic year.
-This will be analysed by the Careers Lead and Careers team with actions fed back to staff via careers team meetings and to the senior leadership team.
-Key action points will also be included in the Careers Action Plan.
+Careers provision is monitored through regular feedback from pupils, parents, carers, staff, trustees and external partners.
+This feedback is collected through questionnaires and face to face discussions following key careers activities throughout the academic year.
+This is analysed by the Careers Lead and careers team with actions fed back to staff via careers team meetings and to the senior leadership team.
+Key action points will also be included in the Careers Team Action Plan.

 The careers policy was written and approved by the senior leadership team in October 2020 and is reviewed every three years.